akshatjaipuria/AWS-Deployment/Variational_Auto_Encoders/README.md

 # Variational Auto Encoders

-The objective here is to train a Variational Auto Encoders to generate Indian cars.
-The model generates new cars from pictures of real Indian cars.
-Further, the trained model is deployed on AWS Lambda.
+We train a Variational Auto Encoder, to compress and decompress images of cars.
+The dataset contains the images of cars, collected from the internet.
+A generic model architecture for a VAE is discussed in the sub section.

 ## Model hyperparameters
 * Optimizer : Adam